messenger of mercy

 “The Lord stood by my side and gave me strength, so that through me the preaching task might be completed and all the nations might hear the gospel.” —2 Timothy 4:17

-Only Luke passes on the parable of the Good Samaritan (Lk 10:25-37).
+Only Luke relates the parable of the Good Samaritan (Lk 10:25-37).
 Jesus tells us to extend mercy to all just as the Samaritan did (Lk 10:37).
 Luke alone tells of Jesus forgiving the good thief as He hung on the cross (Lk 23:40ff).
 Only Luke records the parable of the righteous Pharisee and the sinful tax collector (Lk 18:9ff).
-When the tax collector repented and prayed: "O God, be merciful to me, a sinner" (Lk 18:13), God in His mercy justified him (Lk 18:14).
-Finally, Luke alone records one of the greatest accounts of God's indescribable mercy: the conversion of the worst sinner of all (1 Tm 1:15), Saul of Tarsus (Acts 9:1ff).
+When the tax collector repented and prayed: “O God, be merciful to me, a sinner” (Lk 18:13), God in His mercy justified him (Lk 18:14).
+Finally, Luke alone records one of the greatest accounts of God’s indescribable mercy: the conversion of the worst sinner of all (1 Tm 1:15), Saul of Tarsus (Acts 9:1ff).

 There’s more on mercy in Luke’s writings.
 Spend some time today immersed in God’s mercy by reading parts of Luke and Acts.
 “His mercy is from age to age on those who fear Him” (Lk 1:50).

-Prayer: Father, may I imitate Luke in being a messenger of Your mercy to all I meet.
+Prayer: Father, may I imitate St. Luke in being a messenger of Your mercy to all I meet.

 Promise: “The Lord is near to all who call upon Him, to all who call upon Him in truth.” —Ps 145:18

 Praise: St. Luke’s writings chronicle the powerful changes that took place in some of the lowliest of people who were transformed into mighty leaders for God.

 Reference: (For a related teaching on Clarity, Certainty and Commitment, order, view or download our leaflet on our website.)